ArthurSpirling/text-as-data-class-spring2021/README.md

 The lectures are split into two types:
 - **"pre-recorded" content**: these slides were the backdrop for my weekly (uploaded) videos that students watched before coming to class.
 These are "core" teaching, and don't require any audience input.
 - **"flipped" classroom sessions**: these were taught interactively with the students, once a week.
-They include quizzes, questions, problems, technical extensions, discussion of applications etc.
+They include material recap, quizzes, questions, problems, technical extensions, discussion of applications etc.

 If you need the underlying .tex files, images, animations etc and you are an educator, drop me a line: I will do my best to get those to you.